 3. Create a picture or diagram

 This is a no-brainer for visual learners.
-By drawing a picture of the problem, you can better understand what's being asked and identify any information that's missing.
-It could be a simple sketch or a more detailed diagram, depending on the problem.
+By drawing a picture,let's say with division problems, you can better understand what's being asked and identify any information that's missing.
+It could be a simple sketch or a more detailed picture, depending on the problem.

 4. Act it out

-Visualising a scenario can also be helpful in understanding a problem.
-This is especially useful for word problems that are set in a particular context.
+Visualising a scenario can also be helpful.
+It can enable students to see the problem in a different way and develop a more intuitive understanding of it.
+This is especially useful for math word problems that are set in a particular context.
 For example, if a problem is about two friends sharing candy, kids can act out the problem with real candy to help them understand what's happening.

 5. Use keyword analysis

 What does this word tell me?
 Which operations do I need to use?
 Keyword analysis involves asking questions about the words in a problem in order to work out what needs to be done.
 There are certain key words that can hint at what operation you need to use.